 Our main activities

-- Direct aid to politically persecuted individuals and their families: In 2018 we provided aid to 681 people, including lawyers, independent critical journalists, bloggers, students, and activists who care about the fate of their country, who believe in basic human values, and who are as a result persecuted in their country, as well as ordinary citizens whose rights are violated due to the lack of a functioning legal state or the despotism of local authorities.
+- Direct assistance to the politically persecuted.
+In 2021 alone, we helped 726 people—lawyers, independent journalists, bloggers, students, and activists—who were sanctioned in their countries, as well as ordinary citizens whose rights are violated due to the dysfunction of the rule of law or the arbitrariness of local authorities.

-Download the Centre for Human Rights and Democracy leaflet here.
+Here you can download the Centre for Human Rights and Democracy leaflet.